Darla Arends (Miss Arends) is a Learning Center Educator (Special Education) and Team Teaches in English

 Brandy is currently taking the Literacy Instruction in a Workshop Setting class.
 This year her focus is on building classroom community and relationships during their morning meeting each day.

-Lisa Nelson teaches Kindergarten at Washington.
-She has a wonderful husband naed Chad, two lovely daughters, Makenna nd Autumn, a fluffy husky named Azure.
+Lisa Nelson teaches Reading at Charles City Middle School.
+She has a wonderful husband named Chad, two lovely daughters, Makenna nd Autumn, a fluffy husky named Azure.
 Lisa is a proud Nashuan.
 Her favorite things to do are boat, clean, read, shop and snow ski.
 She loves wrestling and the Iowa Hawkeyes.

-Before teaching Kindergarten, Lisa taught 8th grade Language Arts for 14 years in Charles City.
+Lisa taught 8th grade Language Arts for 14 years in Charles City, two years in Kindergarten and decided to return to the middle school this year.

 Lisa is currently taking Teaching Transparently and Exectuve Function the the Classroom.
 She is also currently working on her National Board Certification (NBC).